Pasadena City College

 Career Record: 74-20, .787 win percentage

-In his five years in charge of the women's badminton program, Head Coach Bill Sanchez has brought the Lancers to new heights.
+In his six years in charge of the women's badminton program, Head Coach Bill Sanchez has brought the Lancers to new heights.
 He directed PCC to its first Southern California Region crown and finished CCCAA State runner-up in 2010.
-Named the California Community College Women's Badminton Coaches Association President, Sanchez will be in his sixth season in 2013.
+Named the California Community College Women's Badminton Coaches Association President, Sanchez will be in his seventh season in 2014.

-Under Sanchez's leadership, the Lancers have won four consecutive South Coast Conference team titles as well as sweeping the All-SCC individual singles and doubles championships in all four years.
+Under Sanchez's leadership, the Lancers have won five consecutive South Coast Conference team titles as well as sweeping the All-SCC individual singles and doubles championships in all five seasons.
 In both the 2011 and 2012 team season, the Lancers went undefeated in conference play for the first time with 12-0 records.

 In 2011, The 3-time, SCC Coach of the Year guided the play of conference singles champion Jewy Liang and doubles champs, JK Nguyen-Le and Amy Ly.
 Nguyen-Le was named the SCC Player of the Year for overall dual meet play.
 Liang won back-to-back, singles consolation titles at the CCCAA Individual Championships in 2010-2011.
 The team finished 13-2.

 In 2010, he coached Iris Xu, who captured the conference singles and doubles crowns, winning in doubles with partner Nguyen-Le.
 In the SoCal title match held at PCC, the Lancers defeated San Diego City College, 12-9, clinching the match only when the doubles team of Liang and Anna Tom won their No. 2 match with a 21-19 win in the third and final set.

 In the state individuals, Xu and Nguyen-Le took third-place medals in both singles and doubles.
 PCC finished the season with a sparkling 13-2 overall record.

 In 2009, Sanchez coached SCC individual singles champion Priscilla Lun, ranked No. 11 in the nation by U.S. Badminton, and saw Lun team with Angela Chinn to win the SCC doubles crown.
 Lun would go undefeated in all of her matches in '09, a Lancers' first.
 PCC finished

 In 2008, Sanchez coached the South Coast Conference individual doubles champions in Nina Ruedas and Angeline Kornelus.
 The team finished a successful 9-3 overall and placed second in the conference.